jamespro/timeleft/README.md

   * When are your breaks?
   * What commitments do you have today?
   * What is the max time to show?
+* **NOTE!
+AS BREAKS AND MEETINGS PASS, THEY NO LONGER NEED TO BE SUBTRACTED FROM YOUR AVAILABLE TIME!!**

 ### Design
 * What is the total height to show/ total time is out of what?